johandavidsen/grot-table/README.md

         },
         /**
          * Enable/disable table multicolumn sorting, optional, default false.
-         * Also sortable must be enabled for this function to work.
+         * Also sortable must be editable for this function to work.
          */
         multiColumnSortable: {
             type: Boolean,